 The vast majority of the vegetation types have a biodiversity status of "No concern at present" (98.19% of area).
 An area of 1.81% of the tenement contains an endangered Regional Ecosystem as shown in Table 4.
-None of the proposed exploration activity under the Wagunda - Grevillea Project falls within the Endangered Regional Ecosystem as shown in Figure 5.
+Figure 6 depicts the exploration plan for the Wagunda-McNamara Project, which pertains to the Endangered Regional Ecosystem.
 There are no "Of concern" regional ecosystems present (DES, 2022a).